OxWearables/ukb_download_and_prep_template/prep_participant_data/README.md

 See `columns.py` for more examples.

 ## Derived columns
 Another processing pattern that you might have is to create new columns based on operations on other columns.
-To use this option, `filter_ukb.py` must be run with the optional argument `--derived_columns True`, and the columns used for the derivation must be manually added to `columns.py`.
+To use this option, `filter_ukb.py` must be run with the optional argument `--derived_columns True`, and the columns used for the derivation must be added to `columns.py` (if they are not already there).

 The `derived_columns.py` file is used to specify the operations used to create columns.
 The file included contains some common options to derive (but note the required columns must be added to `columns.py`).